 7. When you are ready to use your seeds, keep them in their closed storage container until the seeds come to room temperature.
 This will prevent unwanted condensation from settling on the seed packets.

-8. To store your own saved seeds, spread them out and allow them to air dry.
-Once dry, put them in envelopes or even repurposed medicine bottles and label them.
+8. To store your own saved seeds, spread them out, and allow them to air dry.
+Once you are done drying seeds, put them in envelopes or even repurposed medicine bottles, and label them.
 You can then store them in your refrigerator or freezer just like store-bought seeds.